Baby first aid essentials

 There is often plenty of time for questions, so if you have any specific worries or concerns, it’s worth noting them down to ask on the day.

 You can attend a baby first aid class at any point before or after your baby is born.
-You can either go on your own or with your partner.
+You can either go on your own or with a partner.

-In most cases you can bring your small baby.
-If in doubt, you can always ask the course provider if babies are welcome.
+In most cases you can bring your small baby with you.
+If in doubt, ask the course provider if babies are welcome.

 Even if you’ve already done a regular first aid course in the past, it can be worth attending one when you’re having a baby.
 There are some cases where newborn first aid is quite different from the adult version, for example when performing CPR or helping a choking infant.